Flaco Jiménez: Career

 Jiménez performed in the San Antonio area for several years and then began working with Doug Sahm in the 1960s.
 Sahm, better known as the founding member of the Sir Douglas Quintet, played with Jiménez for some time.
 Jiménez later went to New York City and worked with Dr. John, David Lindley, Peter Rowan, Ry Cooder and Bob Dylan.
 He appeared on Cooder's world music album Chicken Skin Music and was a guest musician on the Rolling Stones' Voodoo Lounge album.
 These appearances led to greater awareness of his music outside of America.
 After touring Europe with Cooder he returned to tour in America with his own band, and on a joint bill with Peter Rowan.
 Jiménez, Rowan and Wally Drogos were the original members of a band called the Free Mexican Airforce.

 Jiménez appeared on the November 13, 1976 episode of NBC's Saturday Night with Cooder.

 In 1988, he performed on the hit country single "Streets of Bakersfield" by Dwight Yoakam and Buck Owens.
 The song reached number 1 on the Billboard Hot Country Singles chart in 1988.

 Jiménez won his first Grammy award in 1986 for his album Ay Te Dejo en San Antonio, whose title song was composed by his father.
 His third Grammy was for another song written by his father, "Soy de San Luis", recorded by the Tejano fusion group Texas Tornados with Augie Meyers, Doug Sahm and Freddy Fender.

 Starting in 1998, he was a member of Los Super Seven, a supergroup that won a Grammy Award for their eponymous album.

 Jiménez was one of the featured artists in the 1976 documentary film Chulas Fronteras, directed by Les Blank.
 He also appeared as a band member in the 2000 movie Picking Up the Pieces, with Woody Allen and Sharon Stone, and was also featured on the film's soundtrack.
-His music has been featured on the soundtrack for other movies, such as Y Tu Mamá También, El Infierno, The Border, Tin Cup, Chulas Fronteras, and Striptease.
+His music has been featured on the soundtrack for other movies, such as Y Tu Mamá También, El Infierno, The Border, Tin Cup, and Striptease.

 He was one of the artists featured in archival footage in the 2013 documentary film This Ain't No Mouse Music about Arhoolie Records and its founder Chris Strachwitz.

 The Hohner company collaborated with Jiménez to create the Flaco Jimenez Signature series of accordions.

+Jiménez also received acclaim for his performances of Texas-Mexican Conjunto music, in addition to Tejano (Tex Mex) music.